CME to allow physical settlement for weekly gold options

 Chicago-based CME is trying to make the options more attractive as some investors favor owning physical precious metals as a safe haven in market turbulence.

-Last October, in a similar move to woo investors who favor physical metals, CME more than doubled the amount of physical gold it can accept from its clearing members as collateral.
+In a similar move to woo investors who favor physical metals in October last year, CME more than doubled the amount of physical gold it can accept from its clearing members as collateral.

 Dealers said that the CME was trying to gain market share from the over-the-counter market, which offers investors gold options with a wide array of expiration dates.